Kshama Sawant recall election is a high-stakes moment for Seattle

 Political career

-A former software engineer and economics teacher who grew up in Mumbai, India, Sawant joined the Socialist Alternative political organization in Seattle more than a decade ago and cut her teeth as an organizer in the Occupy movement.
+A former software engineer and economics teacher who grew up in India, Sawant joined the Socialist Alternative political organization in Seattle more than a decade ago and cut her teeth as an organizer in the Occupy movement.

 She vaulted onto the political stage in 2013, unseating longtime incumbent Councilmember Richard Conlin in an upset powered by her promise to fight for a $15/hour minimum wage.